 Peerapong Duonkaew, Thailand, Sandstone and Granite, 2008

 Peerapong is a retired professor of fine art from Chiang Mai University in Thailand.
 He has participated in many symposia around the globe and is well known for his figurative work.
-Often animated to some degree his works are enjoyed by all ages.
-It was an honor for our community that an artist of such stature would create a sculpture for our area.
-The sculptures created at Bergen Rocks should have a life span of 2000 years or more if properly cared for, they will remain long after the memory of the event and
+Often animated to some degree, his works are enjoyed by all ages.
+It is an honor for our community that an artist of such stature would create a sculpture for our area.
+The sculptures created at Bergen Rocks should have a life span of 2000 years or more if properly cared for, they will remain long after the memory of the event and it’s participants.

 "The Gates to Heaven, Everyone Can Go"